Everyday Calculators

 • *Sales tax is calculated from the before-tax price and the rate you enter.

-• *Rates can vary by location, product type, exemptions, and local rules.
+• *Rates can vary by state, city, county, product type, exemptions, marketplace rules, and date.

 • *This is a shopping or invoice estimate, not tax advice or an official tax filing calculation.